graves-a/graves-a.github.io/index.md

 ## C++
 I don’t have as much experience with C++ as I do with Java and Python, but it is becoming my language of choice here recently.
 I only had a few classes that were in C++ such as the data structures and algorithms class and OpenGL, but I really started enjoying it during my internship.
 I have around three months of experience, not including schoolwork, developing in C++ where I worked on elements of the GUI for consumer products as well as speech recognition.

-You can use the [editor on GitHub](https://github.com/graves-a/graves-a.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 <h1 align="center">
   Project 1: Zoo Authentication
 </h1>